DrInfinite/naparajith/src/content/profile/3-skills.md

   Proficient in React, HTML, CSS, JavaScript, and backend frameworks like Node.js and Spring.

-- **Application Development Architectures**
-  Experience working with monolithic, microservices, and serverless architectures.
+- **Application Architectures** Experience with monolithic, microservices, and serverless architectures.

 - **SQL, NoSQL, and NewSQL**
   Skilled in data modeling, query optimization, and managing relational and